Tips for Seniors Preparing for a Move

-This may seem contrary to popular belief.
 Typically, people focus on decluttering and downsizing in preparation for selling their home but don’t yet know where they will be moving to!
 If you don’t know where you’re going it’s difficult to get excited about it.

 “We advise you to focus first on visualizing your ideal future,” says Erin.
 “Which aspects of your life would be different?
 Where would you like to live?
 What would your ideal home look and feel like?
 Are you close to family or are you living in a different region?
 Once you can craft the future you desire, you can put together the pieces of your life transition plan.
 Once you find your new living arrangement you ‘ll be able to get excited about this next chapter.”